unicode-org/message-format-wg/spec/formatting.md

 > For example,
 > a _message_ that is not _well-formed_ would format to a string as `{�}`,
-> if no fallback string is defined in the _formatting context_.
+> unless a fallback string is defined in the _formatting context_,
+> in which case that string would be used instead.

 ### Handling Bidirectional Text